 I work full-time and am not sure how many courses I’ll be able to handle each semester.
 How long do I have to complete the program?

-You have five years to complete the six required courses.
+You have five years to complete the six courses.
 They are offered in the Fall, Spring, and Summer.
+However, there are two courses that are only offered in the Summer.
 Students may take two consecutive semesters off without formal permission.
 If you are not taking a class in either the Fall or Spring semesters, you may have to pay a small fee to stay enrolled.
 If you do not take classes for an entire year, you must apply for a leave of absence.

 As an on-line student, do I have access to JHU library resources and services?

 Yes.
 The JHU library offers students access to periodicals, journals, databases and other resources that are available on-line.
 Most readings assigned by your professor are either uploaded directly to the Blackboard course site or are accessible through electronic reserves (also called e-reserve).